numpy/numpy/doc/source/reference/arrays.dtypes.rst

     their values must each be lists of the same length as the *names* and *formats* lists.
-The *offsets* value is a list of byte offsets (limited to `ctypes.c_int`) for each field, while the *titles* value is a list of titles for each field (:const:`None` can be used if no title is desired for that field).
+The *offsets* value is a list of byte offsets (limited to `ctypes.c_int`) for each field, while the *titles* value is a list of titles for each field (None can be used if no title is desired for that field).
 The *titles* can be any :class:`string` or :class:`unicode` object and will add another entry to the fields dictionary keyed by the title and referencing the same